melonjs/melonJS/README.md

     $ npm install melonjs

-If you need to import the ES6 module of melonjs :
+If you need to import the ES6 module of melonjs (for Webpack):

-    $ import * as me from "melonjs.module.js";
+    $ import * as me from 'melonjs/dist/melonjs.module.js';

 > Note: when using the es6 module, deprecated methods need to be manually applied, see [here](http://melonjs.github.io/melonJS/docs/me.deprecated.html#.apply)